o3de/o3de.org/content/docs/user-guide/engine/serialization/entity-system-reflection-serialization-context.md

 }
 ```

-## Using the DataContainer to Serialize a Template Class {#component-entity-system-reflection-serialization-context-data-containers-serialize-a-template-class}
+## Using the DataContainer to Serialize a Template Class

 After you have defined a data container, you can use it to serialize a specific type\.
 For example, to set up serialization for the templated `AZStd::vector<T>,` you must serialize `SerializeGenericTypeInfo<T>` for `AZStd::vector`\.
 To create the class data structure, you use the following `Create<ContainerType>` function: